-Students can also expect ongoing dialogues about art in history, the Christian imagination in relationship to faith and the arts, and the role of the arts in the Church.
-The hope of the instructor is that through engagement in the class, students will be brought to a deeper appreciation of the visual world and the creative love of its Maker.
+Students can also expect ongoing dialogues about the rich history of classical portraiture and figure drawing, contemporary portraiture, Christian imagination in relationship to faith and the arts, and the role of the arts in the Church.
+This course is supplemented by daily readings and reflections on art and faith by authors such as C.S.
+Lewis, Francis Shaffer, Pope John Paul II, and Makoto Fujimura, which will be provided by the instructor.
+The hope of the instructor is that, through engagement in the class, students will be brought to a deeper appreciation of the visual world and the creative love of its Maker.